8 Fast Solutions to Get Rid of Ants in a Beehive (For GOOD!)

 Outside of some hearty sneezing, being around cinnamon is relatively safe for you as well and is very easy to purchase and apply.

-However, you need to use
+However, you need to use ground cinnamon in this case.

 Cinnamon sticks don’t seem particularly effective, probably because the ants can easily get around them.
+Ground cinnamon is easier to spread and much harder for the ants to work around.

 Once again, you’ll find that this method works best in conjunction with some of the others, such as clearing nearby brush and keeping the hive spill-free.